 The 2nd annual INTERNATIONAL PEACE FESTIVAL (IPF) and FILM FOR PEACE FESTIVAL (FFP) was presented at Artscape (585 Dundas St. E., Toronto, Ontario) and also as a free live-streamed three-day event September 18 to September 20, 2020!

-The online event will be streamed through YouTube and available at www.internationalpeacefestival.com and will be accessible worldwide.
+The online event was streamed through YouTube and was available at www.internationalpeacefestival.com and also accessible worldwide.
 All listed times are in Eastern Daylight Time (UTC -04:00).

 “Film for Peace” is an experiential creative initiative organized by Toronto Waterfront Magazine to address the escalation of violence.
 You are invited to submit a short film addressing the issue of violence that is informative, inspiring and entertaining.
 The key component of the festival is to raise awareness of the underlying contributing factors leading to violence, such as bullying, mental health, addictions, social isolation, poverty, rejections of minority groups, etc. Entrants will be judged on their ability to effectively communicate, through the medium of film, potential solutions to achieving sustainable peace as a community.
 Valuable prizes and scholarships will be available to winning entrants, as judged by the team of volunteers with art and filmmaking backgrounds.